lmpipaon/Implementing-a-Neural-Network-on-an-S1500-PLC-IntelligentChlorination/README.md

      - K-fold Cross-Validation
      - Different dataset splits.
      - Tuning the number of epochs and batch size.
-    - After evaluating the results, the final configuration was selected based on the best balance between validation loss and R<sup>2</sup> score.<br>
+    - After evaluating the results, the final configuration was selected based on the best balance between validation loss and R<sup>2</sup> score.

 **4. Evaluation**
-    - Assesses the model on the validation set using MSE, MAE, and R<sup>2</sup>.<br>
+    - Assesses the model on the validation set using MSE, MAE, and R<sup>2</sup>.

 **5. Visualization**
-   - Creates graphs to evaluate performance, including loss curves, scatter plots of predictions vs. actual values, residual distributions, and line plots.<br>
+   - Creates graphs to evaluate performance, including loss curves, scatter plots of predictions vs. actual values, residual distributions, and line plots.

 **6. Exporting Results**
    - Extracts weights, biases, and scaling parameters (mean and standard deviation) from the model and displays them in a format that can be directly copied and pasted into a TIA Portal Data Block.